13 month sleep regression: Myth or real?

 At this age, we expect around 13.25 hours of total sleep per day, which usually looks like 11 - 12 hours overnight and 2 - 3 hours of daytime sleep, split over 2 naps.
 Ideally, each nap is around 1 - 2 hours long.
 Most toddlers need around 3.25 - 4 hours of awake time between sleep periods at 13 months.

 However, every child is different and some toddlers may have higher or lower sleep needs.
 If your child doesn’t seem tired at naptime and bedtime, they may require more awake time before sleep and that’s OK!
 Consider lengthening wake windows to 3.75 - 4 hours.
+This may result in only 10 hours of night sleep, which can be a better option than dropping the nap too early.
 Typically, toddlers should be able to comfortably stay awake for 5 hours or longer before switching to a 1-nap schedule.
 Most children drop their second nap between 14 - 18 months.

 In general, we recommend paying attention to your child’s overall mood and energy levels when evaluating if they’re getting enough sleep.